-What are the risks?
+What are the Risks of Drinking Alcohol?

 Injuries

 Alcohol use increases your chances of being injured or even killed.
 Alcohol is a factor, for example, in about 60 percent of fatal burn injuries, drownings, and homicides; 50 percent of severe trauma injuries and sexual assaults; and 40 percent of fatal motor vehicle crashes, suicides, and fatal falls.